comp-physics/RBC3D/install/readme.md

 ## Use an appropriate computer

 * RBC3D has not been tested on WSL or Windows computers broadly.
 We do not recommend using WSL.
 Instead, use a Linux partition or a *nix-based computing cluster.

 At Georgia Tech we have several, including ICE and PACE Phoenix.
-Installer scripts for these clusters are available and run instructions are available in `install/clusters.md`.
+Automated installer scripts and run instructions for these clusters are available in `install/clusters.md`.

 ## Ensure you have compilers and wrappers